0xh0russ/HackTheBox-Writeups/topology.md

 Now I can ssh onto the machine as `vdaisely`.
 ![User Flag | 600](./screenshots/topology_user.png)

-## Privilege Escalation - Enumeration
+## Enumeration for Privilege Escalation

 Now for the root flag.
 We need to escalate privilege so we go back to everyone's favorite part of the job... enumeration.